jacobaustin123/Coral/README.md

 > coral gcd.cl -no-compile # only run semantic checker
 > coral gcd.cl -S # only generates assembly code
 > coral gcd.cl -d # shows debugging information about the program. can be combined with other flags
-> coral gcd.cl -o main # compiles to a ./main executable
 ```

 Coral also has a build-in **interpreter**.
 To use the interpreter, simply run ```coral``` without a file specified.
 This will open an interactive window like the OCaml or Python interpreter in which you can run any valid Coral program.
 The following is an example of gcd code run in the interpreter: